Alessandro Manzoni: The Betrothed

+Adelchi and later works

+In 1822, Manzoni had published his second tragedy, Adelchi, turning on the overthrow by Charlemagne of the Lombard domination in Italy, and containing many veiled allusions to the existing Austrian rule.
+Manzoni published together with the Adelchi his Discourse on a few items of Longobard history in Italy, the best of his historical essays.
+Both the Adelchi and Il Conte di Carmagnola were quickly translated and circulated in France, Germany and England and won Manzoni the praise of György Lukács, who considered him "the most important exponent of historical drama at the time in Western Europe."

+In 1826 Manzoni befriended the Catholic philosopher Antonio Rosmini.
+The novelist maintained constant contact with the philosopher through correspondence and visits.
+Rosmini played the same rôle of confidant and critic in Manzoni's later life, that Fauriel had played during Manzoni's youth.
+His ties with Rosmini prompted Manzoni to devote himself to philosophical studies.
+After 1827, Manzoni wrote mainly essays on philosophy, history, politics and economics, literature, and above all language – most notably Sentir messa (1836), and the unfinished treatises Saggio comparativo sulla rivoluzione francese del 1789 e la rivoluzione italiana del 1859, begun in 1862, and Della lingua italiana, which were published posthumously.

 Politics and economics

-Manzoni favored the Italian unification and was even a member of the Italian Senate.
-Before and after his embracing an austere Catholicism upon marrying Henriett Blondel, Manzoni's politics can be broadly described as liberal.
+Manzoni favored the Italian unification and on February 1860 he was made a senator by the King of Italy Victor Emmanuel II.
+Before and after his embracing an austere Catholicism upon marrying Henriette Blondel, Manzoni's politics can be broadly described as progressive liberal.

 Since his French trip, Manzoni's liberalism included a profound understanding of economics.
 He was well acquainted with authors such as Jean-Baptiste Say and Adam Smith and left numerous notes on the economic treatises and essays he was reading.
 His understanding of economics came to surface in his grand historical novel The Betrothed, particularly in Chapter 12, where he deals with the famine in Lombardy.
-Economist and President of the Italian Republic Luigi Einaudi praised the chapter and the whole of The Betrothed as "one of the best treatises on political economy ever written”.
-Economic historian Deirdre N. McCloskey likewise described it as "a lecture in Economics 101”.
+Economist and President of the Italian Republic Luigi Einaudi praised the chapter and the whole of The Betrothed as "one of the best treatises on political economy ever written".
+Economic historian Deirdre N. McCloskey likewise described it as "a lecture in Economics 101".